-^{}These courses must be taken through Liberty University's Master of Arts in Teaching program.
+\These courses are taken through Hannibal-LaGrange University's Master of Science in Education program.

-Interdisciplinary Studies (Education Track - Secondary Social Studies)
+Interdisciplinary Studies (Education Track - Middle School Education Certification)

-Spurgeon College's Education Track grants students an opportunity to earn both a Bachelor of Arts in Interdisciplinary Studies as well as a Master of Arts in Teaching in five years in conjunction with Liberty University.
+Spurgeon College's Education Track grants students an opportunity to earn both a Bachelor of Arts in Interdisciplinary Studies as well as a Master of Science in Education in five years in conjunction with Hannibal-LaGrange University.
 As such, the Education Track incorporates the purpose and learning outcomes of the Bachelor of Arts, Interdisciplinary Studies degree, preparing graduates for service in educational environments.
-The Liberty MAT prepares students for licensure.
+The Hannibal-LaGrange track prepares students for licensure.